-INTRODUCTION.
-In the July 2002 edition of RadCom, I outlined the mechanics, facts and probable fiction surrounding grey-line propagation - the term used for the highly efficient propagation that can occur between two stations experiencing mutual sunrise and/or sunset.
+In the July 2002 edition of RadCom I outlined the mechanics, facts and probable fiction surrounding grey-line propagation - the term used for the highly efficient propagation that can occur between two stations experiencing mutual sunrise and/or sunset.

-In that feature I said that, although many books extol the virtues of grey-line, very few actually talk about its effectiveness on each of the common amateur bands.
-In other words, they talk generally about enhanced grey-line propagation occurring on a regular basis.
+In that feature I said that although many books extol the virtues of grey-line, very few actually talk about its effectiveness on each of the common amateur bands.
+In other words, they talk generally about enhanced grey-line propagation occurring

-Before we go any further, we must recap on what grey-line is and why it is likely to be so useful.
+Before we go any further we must recap on what grey-line is and why it is likely to be so useful.

-World-wide communication using the LF and HF bands is dependent on radiation coming from the sun.
+Worldwide communication using the LF and HF bands is dependent on radiation coming from the sun.
 But twice a day, at sunrise and sunset, the ionosphere undergoes dramatic changes, giving enhanced propagation in some directions.

-In terms of radio propagation, the D- and E-layers are responsible for most of the absorption of radio waves that pass through them, but the absorption is frequency-dependent.
-The D-layer can completely absorb signals on 160, 80 and 40 metres during the day, and can attenuate signals on 20m too.
-Hence the reason you don't hear much, if any, DX on the low bands during the day as sky-wave signals are absorbed before they can reach the reflective (more correctly, refractive) E- and F-layers.
+In terms of radio propagation, the D and E layers are responsible for most of the absorption of radio waves that pass through them, but the absorption is frequency dependent.
+The D layer can completely absorb signals on 160, 80 and 40 metres during the day, and can attenuate signals on 20m too.
+Hence the reason you don't hear much, if any, DX on the low bands during the day as sky-wave signals are absorbed before they can reach the reflective (more correctly, refractive) E and F layers.

 The ionosphere undergoes a dramatic change in ionisation at the transition from day to night.
-The electron (and ion) density in the E-layer decreases by a factor of 200 to 1 and the F1 by nearly 100 to 1 (see Fig 1).
-At sunset, the D-layer disappears rapidly.
+The electron (and ion) density in the E-layer decreases by a factor of 200 to 1 and the F1 by nearly 100 to 1 (see graph).
+At sunset, the D layer disappears rapidly.

-Around the other side of the world, other regions that are entering into daylight have yet to form any significant D-layer and the E-layer has not built up from its night-time low.
-Therefore, for a short period, propagation between two regions simultaneously experiencing sunrise and sunset can be highly efficient.
+Around the other side of the world other regions that are entering into daylight have yet to form any significant D layer and the E layer has not built up from its night-time low.
+Therefore, for a short period propagation between two regions simultaneously experiencing sunrise and sunset can be highly efficient.
 Signals on the lower bands can theoretically travel over great distances with little attenuation.

-Another theory maintains that, at sunrise/sunset, the ionosphere can be 'tilted', which can lead to ducting, reflective and directional characteristics.
+Another theory maintains that at sunrise/sunset the ionosphere can be "tilted" which can lead to ducting, reflective and directional characteristics.

-The D-layer absorption is inversely proportional to the square of the frequency.
-This means that, in practice, grey-line effects, if they exist, should be more pronounced at 160m than, say, 80m, and even less evident at 40m.
-By the time we get to 20m and above, D-layer absorption is not the major factor, which is why you can't generally work DX on 160m during the day and yet 20m can be wide open.
+We know that D layer absorption is inversely

+proportional to the square of the frequency.
+This means that in practice grey-line effects, if they exist, should be more pronounced at 160m than say 80m, and even less evident at 40m.
+By the time we get to 20m and above D layer absorption is not the major factor it is at LF - which is why you can't generally work DX on 160m during the day and yet 20m can be wide open.

 The effects of grey-line are well documented with many examples of such propagation being logged on 160 and 80m over the years.
-At the 2004 RSGB HF Convention, delegates were shown an animation of 160m contacts into the USA from the 3B9C DXpedition to Rodrigues Island in March/April 2004.
+At the 2004 RSGB HF convention delegates were shown an animation of 160m contacts into the USA from the 3B9C DXpedition to Rodrigues Island in March/April2004.

 The animation clearly showed the band of 160m contacts crossing the USA as the sunrise terminator moved across the country - you couldn't ask for a more visual example of the importance of sunrise enhancements on top band!
-Whether the signals actually 'followed' the grey-line or took another path is another story.
-It is also doubtful if this pattern could be repeated night after night, as conditions can vary wildly.
+Whether the signals actually "followed" the grey-line or took another path is another story!
+It is also doubtfl if this pattern could be repeated night after night as conditions can vary wildly.

-FIG 1: ELECTRON DENSITY DURING DAY AND NIGHT AT VARIOUS HEIGHTS ABOVE THE EARTH'S SURFACE, SHOWING HOW THE IONOSPHERE UNDERGOES DRAMATIC CHANGES IN IONISATION AT THE TRANSITION FROM DAY TO NIGHT.
 My 2002 article on grey-line was an introduction to the technique, but left a lot of unanswered questions.
 The ones that stuck in my mind were: